junosuarez/nodeAsyncify/README.md

     asyncify.errorFirstify(fn)

 Takes a call-back last style function that does not pass the error as the first callback parameter and wraps it so that it provides a (null) error first, followed by all of the original arguments.
 Callbacks should be (somewhat) consistent: cb(err, val) - for great justice.
 This does that.

+    asyncify.partial(fn, arg1, arg2, ..., argn)

+Takes an async function, partially applies some arguments, and returns a function which takes only a callback.

+    asyncify.call(fn, thisArg, arg1, arg2, ..., argn)

+Takes an async function, partially applies some arguments, and returns a function which takes only a callback.
+The original `fn` is invoked in the context of `thisArg`, with semantics equivalent to `Function.call`.

 ## License